BytePane

 What is Gleam used for?

 Gleam is primarily used for web backends, cli tools, beam/js targets.
-It was created by Louis Pilfold in 2016 and follows the functional paradigm.
+It was created by Louis Pilfold in 2016.
+It follows the functional paradigm.

 Is Gleam hard to learn?